K-avi/protesting_on_graphs/docu/README.txt

-docu is obsolete i forgor it was a thing

-This folder will contain the documentation of everything in the project from the program itself to relevant functions including the custom CSV format of the graph representation
+This folder will contain the documentation of everything in the project from the program's usage to the custom CSV format of the graph representation